Gage77/Hacklahoma-ASCII-farmer/README.md

 ## Stretch Goals
 1. Porting to web
-2. More Events
+2. Win condition
-3. More basebuilding
+3. More base building
-4. Multiplayer
+4. More Events
 5. Music (8-bit / retro)
+6. Multiplayer

 ## Tools Used:
 Atom